codeforamerica/ohana-api/INSTALL.md

 - From the command line, run `script/reset` to reset the database.

-- Run `script/import` to import your CSV files.
+- Run `script/import` to import your CSV files, but first read the notes below.

 If your data doesn't already include a taxonomy, and if you want to use the Open Eligibility taxonomy, you can create the categories with this command: